-In this blog post we look at the incredible Unpivot Columns feature of Power Query in Excel to quickly unpivot data.
+In this blog post, we look at how to unpivot columns in Excel.
+The incredible Unpivot Columns feature of Power Query makes it quickly and effortless to unpivot data.

 Power Query allows us to transform messy data into something meaningful and useful.
 And better yet, it is quick and easy to do so.